 WHAT CAN BE DONE TO HELP AN OBESE DOG?

-• Decrease the amount of food you provide
+- Decrease the amount of treats and table food you provide.

 There are also alternative ways to relieve pain during the weightloss process.

-Keep in touch with your vet and go for checkups when recommended to make sure your plan is on track.
-Your vet will know how to properly measure and report back on progress.
+Keep in touch with your veterinarian and go for checkups when recommended to make sure your plan is on track.
+Your veterinarian will know how to properly measure and report back on progress.